plausible/docs/docs/outbound-link-click-tracking.md

 If you want to track external link clicks, it is simple to do so.
 Here's what you need to do:

-## How to enable outbound link click tracking
+## Step 1: How to enable outbound link click tracking

 Change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.outbound-links.js`